Building a Better You

 What is this blog about?

-This is important as you need to write up your submission concisely and clearly.
-This includes telling a logical and coherent story about what you did (level 2) and advised (level 3).
+This tip is crucial as you need to present your submission concisely and clearly.
+This involves telling a logical and coherent story about your actions (level 2) and advice (level 3).
+Using the active voice helps you achieve this goal.

 What is the active voice?

-The Cambridge Dictionary defines the active voice as;
+The Cambridge Dictionary defines the active voice as:

-‘the grammatical form in which the subject performs the action of the verb’.
+‘the grammatical form in which the subject performs the action of the verb.’

-Here is an example:
+Here’s an example:

-· Passive voice – The APC interview will be sat by me in March.
+Passive voice: The APC interview will be sat by me in March.

 Why should I use the active voice?